0

 Recently Updated

-Apply the properties of angles at a point, angles on a straight line and vertically opposite angles.
-So far this activity has been accessed 49424 times and 16607 Transum Trophies have been awarded for completing it.
+Understand and use the relationship between parallel lines and alternate and corresponding angles.
+So far this activity has been accessed 58834 times and 40249 Transum Trophies have been awarded for completing it.

 This game is adapted from code created by Gabriele Cirulli (http://gabrielecirulli.com) based on 1024 by Veewo Studio and conceptually similar to Threes by Asher Vollmer.
 The details of the copyright notice can be seen here.